sarefo/sarefo.github.io/README.md

 ## Development

 DuoNat is built using vanilla JavaScript, HTML, and CSS.
+D3 is used for graph visualization.
 The project structure is as follows:

 - `index.html`: Main HTML file
 - `css/`: Contains all CSS files
 - `code/`: Contains all JavaScript modules
 - `images/`: Contains icons and images used in the app
-- `data/`: Contains the `taxonPairs.json` file with predefined taxon pairs
+- `data/`: Contains the JSON files for taxa, taxon pairs, and hierarchy information

-### Key JavaScript Modules

-- `api.js`: Handles interactions with the iNaturalist API
-- `game.js`: Contains the main game logic
-- `ui.js`: Manages the user interface
-- `eventHandlers.js`: Manages event listeners and user interactions
-- `taxaRelationshipViewer.js`: Handles the taxa relationship graph functionality

 ## Contributing